Frequently asked questions about Langham

-- Can Langham Preaching help with training in our country?
+- Does Langham Preaching only help with training in Majority World countries?

-For half a century John Stott has been associated with All Souls Church, Langham Place, London, first as rector and then, during his wider world ministry and in his retirement, as rector emeritus.
+For over half a century John Stott was associated with All Souls Church, Langham Place, London, first as rector and then, during his wider world ministry and in his retirement, as rector emeritus.
 When he formed a trust to fund doctoral scholarships in 1969, he named it the Langham Trust, and the name has stuck.

-Originally nothing more than the name of a small street in London, Langham is now the brand name of a worldwide network of ministries working in partnership with churches, seminaries and leaders in the Majority World.
-Although All Souls Church, Langham Place, is Anglican, the Langham Partnership is fully interdenominational and serves a huge variety of Christian churches and groups around the world from a wide range of denominational backgrounds.
+Originally no more than the name of a small street in London, Langham is now the brand name of a worldwide network of ministries working in partnership with churches, seminaries and leaders in the Majority World.
+Although All Souls Church, Langham Place, is Anglican, the Langham Partnership leadership is fully interdenominational and the Partnership serves a huge variety of Christian churches and groups around the world from a wide range of denominational backgrounds.

-The term Third World was originally coined to distinguish the nonaligned block of countries from the capitalist and communist First and Second Worlds during the Cold War era.
-Over time it came to mean the poorer countries of the world in general, and its unfortunate derogatory overtones make it unsuitable.
+The term Third World was originally coined to distinguish the nonaligned bloc of countries from the capitalist and communist First and Second Worlds during the Cold War era.
+Over time it came to mean the poorer countries of the world in general, and because of its unfortunate derogatory overtones, Langham decided not to use this term.

-Developing World is commonly used to refer to those few countries that have progressed economically to levels similar to wealthy Western nations.
-However, the term implies that all nations should aspire to be like the “developed” nations of the affluent West, and that is not a prospect we can simply endorse without challenge.
-So this too is a term we dislike because of its implicit assumptions about who is developed and who is not, based largely on narrowly economic criteria, so Langham has also decided not to use this term.
+The term Developing World is commonly used to refer to countries that are progressing economically to a level comparable to wealthy Western nations.
+However, the term suggests that all nations should aim to be like the “developed” nations of the affluent West, based largely on narrowly economic criteria, so Langham has also decided not to use this term.

 Some Christians, especially from the non-Western world, speak of the Two-Thirds World.
-This is better than either Third World or Developing World, but it is not widely familiar, especially outside evangelical circles.
+However, this terminology is not widely familiar, especially outside evangelical circles.

-We recognise that there are huge variations even within what we call the Majority World, such that the need is far greater in some countries than in others.
-However, in very broad terms, Langham ministries are for the benefit of Christians, churches, pastors and seminaries in those parts of the world where weak economies make it difficult or impossible for Christians to get access to good books or to pay for theological training.
+We recognize that there are huge variations even within what we call the Majority World, such that the need is far greater in some countries than in others.
+However, broadly speaking, Langham seeks to minister to Christians, churches, pastors and seminaries in those parts of the world where weak economies make it difficult or impossible for Christians to get access to good books or to pay for theological training.

 Please see John Stott’s bibliography.
 The title of each book is linked to a website where the book can be purchased.

-The Langham Scholars ministry provides financial help to PhD candidates from the Majority World, following a detailed application procedure and with clearly stated criteria for selection.
+The Langham Scholars programme provides financial help to PhD candidates from the Majority World, following a detailed application procedure and with clearly stated criteria for selection.
 The programme is profiled here.

-We regret that the terms of our foundation do not allow us to contribute money to any other area, whether in relation to buildings, specific events, evangelistic ministries, personal needs, or support for study (other than PhDs as described above).
-Please do not ask for financial support or “partnership” in any area other than the very specific objectives of the three Langham ministries.
+We regret that the terms of our foundation and charitable objectives do not allow us to contribute money to any other area, whether in relation to buildings, specific events, evangelistic ministries, personal needs, or support for study (other than PhDs as described above).

 Please send to us the following details: your country, the region of the country in which you live, your nearest main city, and whether you are a pastor or a lay preacher.
-Langham Preaching is only working in a limited number of countries, and often only with a small group of people who have been selected by their denomination.
-But we will forward your information and, should there be an available ministry near you, we will let you know.
+Langham Preaching is always open to consider invitations from groups in countries where there is not yet a Preaching movement.
+You can contact Langham Preaching at: email@example.com